souk4711/hakoniwa/hakoniwa-cli/docs/troubleshooting-systemd-resolved/README.md

 ## Problem

 On some distros, they use `systemd-resolved` to resolve domain names.
-It will rewrite your DNS to point to `127.0.0.53` by default, which is not reachable inside the sandboxed program if you start it with `--unshare-network` or `--network=pasta`.
+It will rewrite your DNS to point to `127.0.0.53` by default, which is not reachable inside the sandboxed program.

 ```console
 $ hakoniwa run --unshare-all --network=pasta -- wget https://example.com --spider